Rahul-Alokkan/La-Premiera-de-Futbol/README.md

 ### Updates Required
-- Adding a proper scalling feature for differet size
+- Adding a proper scalling feature for differet size.
 - Creating a proper database for the players and teams for varuiys competition.
 - Addition of animation and a proper transition among the pages of the website.
 - Rewriting the competition description.